 In 2016, the contributions of Bill and Melinda Gates to business, information technology, and international philanthropy were recognized with the Presidential Medal of Freedom, the nation’s highest civilian honor.
 The presidential awards citation read, in part, “From helping women and girls lift themselves and their families out of poverty, to empowering young minds across America, they have transformed countless lives with their generosity and innovation.
 Bill and Melinda Gates continue to inspire us with their impatient optimism, that together, we can remake the world as it should be.”

-A rise in the price of shares in Amazon at the end of 2017 increased the wealth of that company’s founder and largest shareholder, Jeff Bezos, to the point where he briefly surpassed Gates in net worth.
+A rise in the price of shares in Amazon at the end of 2017 increased the wealth of that company’s founder and largest shareholder, Jeff Bezos, to the point where he surpassed Gates in net worth.
 But late in 2019, Microsoft signed a $10 billion contract with the U.S. Department of Defense to provide cloud storage for military data and technology — the Joint Enterprise Defense Infrastructure (JEDI).
 Shares in Microsoft increased in value over the news; they had gained nearly 48 percent over the course of the year.
 The Bloomberg Billionaire Index estimated Gates’s net worth at $110 billion, making him once again the richest man on Earth.
+The global pandemic of 2020 triggered another sharp increase in the value of tech stocks, including both Amazon and Microsoft, as well as Facebook and Google.
+In 2021 Bloomberg estimated Gate’s net worth at more than $144 billion.

 In the last decades of the 20th century, a revolution in information technology transformed commerce and consciousness, just as the printing press transformed civilization 500 years before.
 These advances in computer technology and communications would have remained the province of professional scientists and mega-business if not for the introduction of the personal computer, and no person played a greater role in bringing the computer into homes and offices all over the world than William H. Gates, III.